msheliga1/uriHW19PWATextEd/README.md

 WHEN I run `npm run start` from the root directory, application starts up the backend and serves the client WHEN I run the text editor applcation from my terminal, my JavaScript files have been bundled using webpack WHEN I run my webpack plugins.
-I have a generated HTML file, service worker, and a manifest file WHEN I use next-gen JavaScript in my application. the text editor still functions in the browser without errors WHEN I open the text editor, IndexedDB has immediately created a database storage WHEN I enter content and click off of the DOM window. the content in the text editor has been saved with IndexedDB WHEN I reopen the text editor after closing it, the content in the text editor has been retrieved from our IndexedDB
+I have a generated HTML file, service worker, and a manifest file WHEN I use next-gen JavaScript in my application. the text editor still functions in the browser (babel) WHEN I open the text editor, IndexedDB has immediately created a database storage WHEN I enter content and click off of the DOM window. the content in the text editor has been saved with IndexedDB WHEN I reopen the text editor after closing it, the content in the text editor has been retrieved from our IndexedDB